Metropolitan Life Insurance Company Tower: One Madison Avenue

-One Madison Avenue's internal structure consists of a steel frame.
+Facade

 The lowest two floors contain a granite facade, while the remaining stories contain a facade of Alabama limestone, as well as stainless-steel spandrels between each window.
 As designed, there were setbacks behind the 2nd, 10th, and 12th floors.
-The glass addition will contain roof terraces on the 10th and 11th floors.
-The facade of the glass addition will contain dark horizontal mullions at three-story intervals.
-A portion of the office structure's facade along Madison Avenue is also being replaced with a glass wall, and a metal canopy will be placed at the bottom of the glass wall, marking an entrance to One Madison Avenue.
+A portion of the office structure's facade along Madison Avenue was replaced in the 2020s with a glass wall, and a metal canopy is placed at the bottom of the glass wall, marking an entrance to One Madison Avenue.